Reach out for Support

 Intent

 At Academy 360 we want children to be masters of technology.
 Technology is everywhere and will play a pivotal part in students’ lives therefore, we want to model and educate our pupils on how to use technology positively, responsibly and safely.
 We intend to create pupils who are creators and our broad curriculum surrounding computer science, information technology and digital literacy reflect this.
 As technology is evolving and creating greater opportunities, we want our pupils to understand that there is always a choice with using technology and as a school we utilise technology (especially social media) to model positive use.
 We recognise that the best prevention for a lot of issues we currently see with technology/social media is through education.
 We understand that technology can allow pupils to share their learning in creative ways and celebrate this.
 We also understand the accessibility opportunities technology can provide for our pupils.
-Our knowledge rich curriculum has to be balanced with the opportunity for pupils to apply their knowledge creatively which will in turn help our pupils become skilful computer scientists.
+Our knowledge rich curriculum has to be balanced with the opportunity for pupils to apply their knowledge creatively which will in turn help our pupils become skillful computer scientists.
 We encourage staff to try and embed computing across the whole curriculum to make learning creative and accessible.
 We want our pupils to be fluent with a range of tools to best express their understanding.

 At Academy 360 we aim for children in Key Stage 1 to gain confidence, develop their skills and gain knowledge and understanding of the subject.
 The intent is to encourage children to become better equipped to use their initiative enabling them to become more independent learners.
 Children are also exposed to continuous provision with computers and ipads allowing them to develop their skills independently whilst taking responsibility for their own learning.
 Providing children with the opportunity to take ownership encourages resilience and it develops problem solving skills, and it opens a student's eyes to the digital world.
 This can engage, enthuse and cause a real spark in students.